informalsystems/hermes/guide/src/relay_packets.md

 ## Parametrizing the log output level

-The relayer configuration file, called `config.toml` in the examples above permits parametrization of output verbosity via the knob called `log_level`.
+The relayer configuration file permits parametrization of output verbosity via the knob called `log_level`.
+This file is loaded by default from `$HOME/.hermes/config.toml`, but can be overriden in all commands with the `-c` flag, eg. `hermes -c ./path/to/my/config.toml some command`.

 Relevant snippet:

 ```toml